IC MP Requirements

 - familiarity with the professional quality of the candidate's work;

 - Input and guidance to the candidate on professional activities

 - opportunity to evaluate the candidate's capability of working independently in the designated field of medical physics .

 At the end of the training period, the certified medical physicist supervisor must submit a statement in writing to the ABR attesting that the conditions in Points 1-4 above have been met and that the candidate is capable of working independently in the designated field of medical physics.

-4International candidates within medical physics residency programs who hold only non-United States (U.S.) degrees must provide documentation that their foreign degrees are equivalent to those granted from an approved institution in the U.S. and that the granting institution is equivalent to a regionally accredited institution in the U.S. Please refer to the ABR-approved Credentials Evaluation Organizations for information on the process for providing this documentation through utilization of approved educational credential evaluation services.
+4International candidates within medical physics residency programs who hold only non-United States (U.S.) or Canadian degrees must provide documentation that their foreign degrees are equivalent to those granted from an approved institution in the U.S. and that the granting institution is equivalent to a regionally accredited institution in the U.S. Please refer to the ABR-approved Credentials Evaluation Organizations for information on the process for providing this documentation through utilization of approved educational credential evaluation services.

 PART 3 - The Oral Exam